slowernews/wisdom-tldr/chapters/introduction.md

 > *"Success is getting what you want.
 Happiness is wanting what you get."
 -- Dale Carnegie*

-> *"Happiness in intelligent people is the rarest thing I know."
--- Ernest Hemingway*

 ### How to find happiness?

 Stop looking for happiness in the same place where you lost it.

 Hints:

-- amor fati. true wisdom comes from accepting fate.
-- Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
+- Regrets of the dying: don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
-- High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
+- Happiness is outside of your comfort zone.
-- Focus on internal fulfillment not external success.
+- We only stay happy, productive and inspired when we uncover our true personality.
+Focus on internal fulfillment not external success.
-- Happiness is outside of my comfort zone.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
-- The richer you get the more expensive happiness becomes.
+The richer you get the more expensive happiness becomes.
-- We only stay happy, productive and inspired when we uncover our true personality.
-- Doing what you like is freedom. liking what you do is happiness.
+- Amor fati.
+True wisdom comes from accepting fate.
+High expectations make you miserable, expectations nowadays are more and more triggered by the top of hierarchy being more exposed.

 > *"Action may not always bring happiness, but there is no happiness without action."
 -- Benjamin Disraeli*

+> *"The happiness of your life depends upon the quality of your thoughts." (...)
+"Almost nothing material is needed for a happy life, for he who has understood existence."
+-- Marcus Aurelius*

+> *"Many people lose the small joys in the hope for the big happiness."
+-- Pearl S. Buck*

 > *"The rise is always better than the peak."
 -- Jim Jefferies*

 > *"The minute you’re satisfied with where you are, you aren’t there anymore."
 -- Tony Gwynn*

-> *"Many people lose the small joys in the hope for the big happiness."
--- Pearl S. Buck*

-> *"The happiness of your life depends upon the quality of your thoughts." (...)
-"Almost nothing material is needed for a happy life, for he who has understood existence."
--- Marcus Aurelius*

 > *"Money can’t make rich people happy but it can make poor people happy." (...)
 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned." (...)